Selena Gomez’s New Track For ’13 Reasons Why’ Might Be About Biebs

 Selena Gomez has fans thinking of 13 reasons why her new song could be about Justin Bieber.
 The 25-year-old pop superstar has just released a buzzy new song titled “Back To You.”
-And while it is intended to be part of the 13 Reasons Why 2 soundtrack, some fans are wondering if the song is also a homage to Selena’s on-off relationship with Biebs.
+And while it is intended to be part of the 13 Reasons Why 2 soundtrack, some fans are wondering if the song is also homage to Selena’s on-off relationship with Biebs.

 The lyrics to “Back To You” certainly sound Jelena-worthy.
 According to Us Weekly, Gomez sings: